Warsaw Metro: Early attempts (1918-1939)

+Post-war plans (1945-1950)

 The city suffered heavily during World War II.
-Although the majority of pre-war projects perished during the war, most of the engineers behind their creations survived and returned to their city to take part in its rebirth.
+Although the majority of pre-war projects were destroyed during the war, most of the engineers behind their creations survived and returned to their city to take part in its rebirth.
 However, the new Communist authorities of Poland envisioned a city completely different from what it had been before the war.
-As the "ideal" communist city, Warsaw was to be decentralized and the need to commute to the city centre was reduced.
+As the "ideal" communist city, Warsaw was to be decentralized and the need to commute to the city center was reduced.
 Thus, the Office for the Reconstruction of Warsaw (BOS) commissioned several engineers to prepare a project for a fast urban railway (SKM) crossing the city in a deep cutting.
 Although to a large extent it was to follow line 1 of the pre-war plans, only the central stations were to be located underground.
 However, by the end of the decade, the project was cancelled.
 Instead, in 1948 communist planners developed a different concept with the new SKM morphing into a rapid transit line at a depth of up to 15 m.
-The suggested north-south direction, with three parallel branches of the same line in the city centre, corresponded to the planned development of the city along the Vistula.
+The suggested north–south direction, with three parallel branches of the same line in the city center, corresponded to the planned development of the city along the Vistula.
 The works, however, never started and this project was also abandoned.

+Cold War era tunnels (1950-1957)

-In the 1950s, as the Cold War raged on, Soviet strategic plans required that a secure transport link across the river Vistula be built.
-One of the ways to achieve this was to create a deep metro system in Warsaw (up to 150 ft beneath the ground), which would be interlinked with the rail network and could serve as an underground conduit for transporting troops.
-Plans assumed that the first line (about 11 km long) would lie along a north-south axis, with a branch of the same line crossing the Vistula river in the city centre.
+In the 1950s, as the Cold War continued, Soviet strategic plans required that a secure transport link across the river Vistula be built.
+One of the ways to achieve this was to create a deep metro system in Warsaw (pl:Metro głębokie w Warszawie; up to 150 ft beneath the ground), which would be interlinked with the rail network and could serve as an underground conduit for transporting troops.
+Plans assumed that the first line (about 11 km long) would lie along a north–south axis, with a branch of the same line crossing the Vistula river in the city centre.
 The construction works started almost simultaneously at 17 different points on both sides of the river.
 By 1953 only 771 m of tunnels had been built; after the death of Joseph Stalin and the start of a period of détente, all work was halted under the pretext of technical difficulties.
 In the following years, only one junction tunnel and one shield-driven tunnel were continued.
 These works were undertaken experimentally, to discover the best driving methods suitable for the ground conditions beneath Warsaw (pliocene clay formations layer spread beneath quaternary soils).
-Finally, in 1957, all work was halted.
+All work was halted in 1957, and the tunnel eventually flooded in 1960.